paylogic/developer.paylogic.com/content/articles/trello.rst

 Important to note is that the team itself is in full charge of this board.
 Not the team leader, not the SCRUM master, but the team.
-More complicated or cumbersome tools are often managed by a single person, which is actually a bad thing as the responsibility of owning and administrating the work (and commitment) is then not correctly distributed.
+More complicated or cumbersome tools are often by necessity managed by a single person, which is actually a bad thing as the responsibility of owning and administrating the work (and commitment) is then not correctly distributed.
 Thanks to Trello being so accessible and easy to use, it is no problem to have the team be the owner of this as well.